ThatSpaceGuy/CCA-Full-Stack/ReadMe.md

 Cluster-Cluster Aggregation Overview
 ------------------------------------
 Cluster-Cluster Aggregation is a good model for the behavior of aerosol particles.
+This full-stack application will include alternate cluster development discovery.

 Versioning Plan
 ---------------